-For 80 years, the Legal Aid Foundation of Los Angeles (LAFLA) has been providing civil legal services to poor and low-income people in Los Angeles County.
+For more than 85 years, Legal Aid Foundation of Los Angeles (LAFLA) has provided civil legal services to poor and low-income people in Los Angeles County.
 In 2001, we merged with the Legal Aid Foundation of Long Beach, resulting in more resources and a greater reach to people in need.

-Now with six neighborhood offices, three Domestic Violence Clinics and four Self Help Legal Access Centers, LAFLA serves communities as diverse as East Los Angeles, the Westside, South Los Angeles, Pico-Union, Koreatown and Long Beach.
+Now with five neighborhood offices, three Domestic Violence Clinics and four Self-Help Legal Access Centers, LAFLA serves communities as diverse as East Los Angeles, the Westside, South Los Angeles, Koreatown and Long Beach.
 LAFLA is the first place thousands of poor people turn to when they need legal assistance for a crisis that threatens their shelter, health and livelihood.

 Our largest funding source is Legal Services Corporation, a nonprofit corporation established by Congress to administer a nationwide civil legal assistance program.
 LAFLA receives additional funding from the State Bar of California’s Legal Services Trust Fund Program, the State of California Equal Access Fund, the City of Long Beach, the City and County of Los Angeles, the City of Santa Monica, and a variety of grants from federal agencies, including the Department of Health and Human Services, the Department of Justice, and the Department of Transportation, and the Institute for Foreclosure Legal Assistance.
 We also receive a small grant from the United Nations Commission on Human Rights.

 Voluntary contributions from law firms and individual attorneys, corporations, foundations, and the general public provide additional revenue to augment these other sources of funding.